Japan Winter Itinerary Part 1. Kanazawa Japan Guide

 Kanazawa Itinerary Day 2: Kanazawa Castle, Kenrokuen Garden & 21st Century Museum

-Since our ryokan was a block away from the Kanazawa Castle Park entrance, we walked to the park then continued walking into the Kenrokuen Garden.
+Since our ryokan is a block away from the Kanazawa Castle Park entrance, we walked to the park then continued walking into the Kenrokuen Garden.
 Depending on the location, you may choose to go directly to the Garden.

 There is always a castle in each town of Japan.
 I castled out on my first trip to Japan a few years ago (plus we are running against time due to our bus schedule), so we didn’t choose to go into the Kanazawa Castle.
 However, I didn’t mind walking through the gate and taking a few shots.

 Kenrokuen Garden (兼六園)

 If you go to Kanazawa, you must visit Kenrokuen Garden.
 (Or, some people simply refer to it as Kanazawa Garden as it is the most famous destination in town.)
 It is one of the three most beautiful landscape gardens in Japan, featuring the characteristics of a typical Edo-period style.
 Although I’m not sure what it all meant in technical terms, I can confidently say this garden is a beauty.
 It absolutely should be on your list for things to do in Kanazawa.

 Passing through the Kanazawa Castle, we arrived at the Kenrokuen Garden’s one of the six entrances.
 Here, don’t get tricked by a line of people.
 Even with a massive sign in front of the information booth, many people mistakenly were in line to buy admission tickets there.
 You will see a ticket booth after going up a few steps on your right.